AustralianAntarcticDivision/ropenblog/antarctic.md

 if (length(req) > 0) remotes::install_github(req)
 ```

-Let's say that we have some points of interest in the Southern Ocean --- perhaps a ship track, or some stations where we took marine samples, or as we'll use here, the [track of an elephant seal](http://www.meop.net/) as it moves from the Kerguelen Islands to Antarctica and back again (Data from IMOS 2018[1], provided as part of the `SOmap` package).
+Let's say that we have some points of interest in the Southern Ocean &mdash; perhaps a ship track, or some stations where we took marine samples, or as we'll use here, the [track of an elephant seal](http://www.meop.net/) as it moves from the Kerguelen Islands to Antarctica and back again (Data from IMOS 2018[1], provided as part of the `SOmap` package).

 ``` r
 library(dplyr)